 If you were hoping for an improvement in noise cancelling with the WH-1000XM4, these are going to make you very happy.
 Somehow, the team at Sony made the ANC even better than before.

 Plots like the one above give a rough idea of how much noise is cancelled across the audible spectrum of 20Hz – 20kHZ (the limits of human hearing).
 Taller peaks in the chart above correspond to more noise being removed.
-The WH-1000XM3 wasn’t a slouch where the noise canceling was concerned, but the Sony WH-1000XM4 is better in its ability to attenuate lower-frequency sounds like the low hum of an air conditioner, or the constant rumble of a jet engine.
+The WH-1000XM3 wasn’t a slouch where the noise canceling was concerned, but the Sony WH-1000XM4 is better in its ability to attenuate lower-frequency sounds like the low hum of an air conditioner, or the constant rumble of a jet engine than most other headsets.

 How do you pair to the Sony WH-1000XM4?